Micah Johnson (gridiron football): Saskatchewan Roughriders (first stint)

 On February 12, 2019, Johnson signed a one-year contract with the Saskatchewan Roughriders for $250,000 CAD, making him one of the highest paid defensive players in the CFL.
 Johnson missed a few games with injury, and had a slow start to the year while adjusting to the new team and defensive scheme; Johnson did not record his first sack until week 13 during the 2019 edition of the Banjo Bowl.
 However, it was the beginning of a critical stretch of games for the Riders in which Johnson had three consecutive games with a sack, with four in five games.
 Johnson's 26 tackles and four sacks on the year helped the Riders finish with the best record in the West Division.

 BC Lions

 Upon entering free agency, Johnson signed a one-year contract with the BC Lions on February 11, 2020.
 However, the 2020 CFL season was cancelled and he never played for the Lions.

 Saskatchewan Roughriders (second stint)

 On the first day of free agency in 2021, Johnson re-signed with the Saskatchewan Roughriders on February 9, 2021.

 Hamilton Tiger-Cats

 On February 9, 2022, Johnson officially signed with the Hamilton Tiger-Cats.

 Saskatchewan Roughriders (third stint)

 On February 14, 2023, it was announced that Johnson had re-signed with the Roughriders.

 On February 12, 2024, it was announced that he had signed a one-year contract extension with the Roughriders.

 On February 7, 2025, the Roughriders announced that Johnson had re-signed with the team.

+Johnson announced his retirement as a player on January 5, 2026.

+Coaching career

+Upon announcing his retirement from his playing career, Johnson announced that he was joining the Roughriders' coaching staff as a defensive line coach on January 5, 2026.